Working for a Better Future for Iowa

 A resident of Jasper County asked:

-What your thoughts on privatizing IPERS?
+What are your thoughts on privatizing IPERS?

 This is something that was desperately needed 15 years ago, but now it’s become less attractive – in large part because of the excellent fiduciary expertise of our current Treasurer and his team – and so many are questioning the need to do so.